busterjs/buster-docs/modules/buster-configuration.rst

 buster-configuration
 ====================

-Version:
-    0.2.0 (2011-12-05)
 Module:
     ``require("buster-configuration");``
 In the browser:
     N/A (Node only)

-The Buster configuration file (typically named ``buster.js``) helps Buster understand how to automate your test runs.
-You can run tests on Node without the configuration file (i.e. with ``node my-test.js``), but it is required when using ``buster test`` to run tests.
+The Buster configuration file (typically named ``buster.js``) helps Buster to understand how to automate your test runs.
+You can run tests on Node without the configuration file (i.e. with ``node my-test.js``), but it is required when using ``buster-test`` to run tests.

 A configuration file can contain one or more test run configurations, called "groups".
-A group specifies what tests to run, in what environment (Node or browsers for now, possibly others later) to run them, and can provide certain configuration options to the test runner.
+A group specifies which tests to run, in which environment (Node or browser) to run them, and can provide certain configuration options to the test runner.

 The configuration file is focused on how to automate test runs.
 It is designed